openebs/dynamic-localpv-provisioner/docs/developer.md

 ## Prerequisites

-* You have Go 1.14.7+ installed on your local host/development machine.
+* You have Go 1.16.6 (or higher) installed on your local host/development machine.
 * You have Docker installed on your local host/development machine.
 Docker is required for building dynamic-localpv-provisioner container images and to push them into a Kubernetes cluster for testing.

 ## Initial Setup